MarkRacsko/dpc-neuron/Plan.md

 - Processing work:
     1. Read events from accompanying event.csv file, create report dataframe
     2. Figure out which type of measurement this is based on the filename
+    3. Correct photobleaching in both F380 and F340 data, calculate ratio
-    3. Determine threshold (baseline + stdev * 3)
+    4. Determine threshold (baseline + stdev * 3)
-    4. Smooth (mean 5, for now)
+    5. Smooth (mean 5, for now)
-    5. Take the derivative
+    6. Take the derivative
-    6. For each event period, determine if the cell reacted to that event (=agonist), if so, determine amplitude
+    7. For each event period, determine if the cell reacted to that event (=agonist), if so, determine amplitude
-    7. Update the report appropriately
+    8. Update the report appropriately

 # Planned structure of the project